-Serious as a heart attack: Every outdoorsman should know the symptoms
+Serious as a heart attack: Would you know the symptoms if and when they happen?

 Every outdoorsman needs to know the symptoms of a heart attack.
-Here’s the story of my wake-up call.
+Here’s the story of my wake-up call that happened last year.

 by Leon Pantenburg

 I felt fine on the morning of Dec.
 13, 2012.
 But the night before, during my daily 1.4-mile powerwalk with the dog, I felt an unusual shortness of breath, and a tightness in the middle of my chest.
-That tightness vanished as soon as I stopped for a moment.
+That tightness vanished as soon as I stopped.

-That was it, as far as any symptoms went.
+That was it, as far as symptoms went.
 Typically, I powerwalk uphill every night, with the intent getting my cardiovascular system going, and elevating my heart rate.
-A few times the weeks previous, I noticed what I thought was mild heartburn after eating dinner and I did seem to be getting winded sooner.
-All these symptoms disappeared as soon as I stopped for a few moments.
+A few times the weeks previous, I noticed what appeared to be mild heartburn after eating dinner and I did seem to be getting winded sooner.
 In retrospect, I should have figured something was going on.
 But this night, I only made about 100 yards up the usual hill before getting winded.

 Luckily, I had taken an extensive Wilderness First Aid class required for Boy Scout leaders in June, and knew that many heart attacks don’t have real dramatic signs.